GSEL9/pydavis/README/README.md

 The location including the name of the file must be passed as argument.
 The `logger` will create a new file if necessary.

-## Features

-Various logging parameters can be specified through the `DataLogger` such as:
-* The target parameters among the available weather station parameters.
-* The target parameter values such as *Current* or *Today's Highs*.
-* The time interval between conducting each web scraping.
-* The value separator and new line characters in the case of writing to file.

-The `DatabaseManager` located in the `db_manager.py` module can be use to interact with a *MySQL* database.
-The user can maintain a database through various methods without having to explicitly state the *MySQL* queries while working in a Python environment.